 symptoms are improving so much and above all my quality of life is sooo much

 better, but I hurt now.
 Is it possible that if I stay on it that my body will

 adjust and get used to it and the pain will subside.

 It is possible that the treatment is causing joint pain.
 One way to find out for sure is to stop it for a few days to see if the pains go away and then to resume.
 Sometimes a lesser dose works well, too.

-I was just reading your article on bio-identical hormones and do appreciate your not taking a stance against them.
-However, you seem to want to see double-blind studies and doubt that will ever happen since there is not enough money in bio-identical hormones for any drug company to pay for it.
+I was just reading your article on bio-identical hormones and seem to want to see double-blind studies and doubt that will ever happen since there is not enough money in bio-identical hormones for any drug company to pay for it.
 I honestly donít think they are the only way to determine safety.
 There are doctors that have been using bio-identical hormones for 20 years or more and their patients have low rates of cancer and greatly improved lives.
 I donít agree with extremely high doses either and do believe one needs to be monitored, in balance and such by someone that knows what they are doing.
 For myself my life has been greatly improved and after several years I have very clear, cool breast thermography and the fibroids I had have never gotten larger either.
 I was miserable Ė sickening hot flashes, migraines every week and no libido along with vaginal atrophy.
 No way do I want to live like that!